GatesWang/CoreSniper/README.md

 # CoreSniper
-# Try it out here:
+Try it out here:
 http://gateswang.pythonanywhere.com/

+To use the course sniper (not core sniper) selenium must be installed.

 # Check out our rave reviews